defenseunicorns/uds-package-dubbd/docs/prereq-steps.md

 ## Docker

+Docker is required by a couple of the other pre-requisites -- mainly zarf and a local k8s cluster.

+(Does Zarf work with Podman?)

 [Install docker](https://docs.docker.com/install/https://docs.docker.com/install/)

 ## Kubectl (Optional)

-This is not necessary because `zarf` builds the latest stable release tag of the [upstream k8s.io cli and cmd sources](https://github.com/defenseunicorns/zarf/blob/ee4da6a938811e3da1801dac284dd2b2e8ee665f/src/cmd/tools/kubectl.go#L11), which can then be used as `zarf tools kubectl`
+You don't have to have kubectl installed locally because `zarf` builds the latest stable release tag of the [upstream k8s.io cli and cmd sources](https://github.com/defenseunicorns/zarf/blob/ee4da6a938811e3da1801dac284dd2b2e8ee665f/src/cmd/tools/kubectl.go#L11), which can then be used as `zarf tools kubectl`.

 But if you prefer the standalone kubectl: [Install kubectl](https://kubernetes.io/docs/tasks/tools/#kubectlhttps://kubernetes.io/docs/tasks/tools/#kubectl)